-If you’ve been in a car accident, seeking medical attention should be your top priority—even if you don’t feel immediate pain.
-Delaying treatment can lead to long-term health issues and weaken your injury claim if you decide to pursue compensation.
+If you’ve been in a car accident, seeking medical attention should be your top priority, even if you don’t feel immediate pain.
+Delaying treatment can lead to long-term health issues and hurt your injury claim.

 In some states, like those with Personal Injury Protection (PIP) coverage, waiting too long to see a doctor could result in out-of-pocket medical expenses.

-Here’s where to go, when to seek treatment, and why immediate care is crucial after a car accident.
+Here’s where to go, when to seek treatment, and why immediate care is important after a car accident.

 Should I Go to the Emergency Room After a Car Accident?